-- Apply for any formative assessment pieces of assessment that do not count to your overall module mark - Use evidence that is undated or solely from family members supporting your application.
+- Apply for any formative assessment pieces of assessment that do not count to your overall module mark. - Use evidence that is undated or solely from family members supporting your application.
 You have to provide independent evidence.

 Contact your programme manager (Ryan Woods) and module tutor to request an extension with mitigating circumstances who will discuss the reasons as to why you are requesting mitigation and the procedure for requesting an extension through mitigating circumstances.
+It will be the student's responsibility to complete the request form (supplied) and then completed by the programme manager.